AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Data-Management/Code-Templates.md

 # Code Templates

+> [!IMPORTANT]
+> **10.2.0 change:** Studio no longer includes the code-template management page.
+The original content below is preserved to document behavior before 10.2.0 and does not apply to the current version.
+Existing `templates/*.razor` files are not proactively deleted by upgrades; keep new project-specific generation rules in project skills.

 Code generation templates are text template files written in `razor` syntax with a `.razor` suffix.
 They are used to generate specific code content or provide references for MCP tools.

 ## Viewing Template Files